dutchpool/cdashboard/README.md

 Crypto Dashboard is made to sort those things out and present you all your important information in one handy overview.

-_If you like this dashboard, please consider to vote for the dutch_pool delegates: dutch_pool, st3v3n, kippers, fnoufnou and thamar and receive the high sharing percentage of 90% per delegate!
+_If you like this dashboard, please consider to vote for all the dutch_pool delegates: "dutch_pool", "st3v3n", "kippers", "fnoufnou" and "thamar" and receive the high sharing percentage of 90% per delegate!

-More info you can find on http://dutchpool.io_
+If you are curious and want to see a working demo of the Dpos-crypto-dashboard, please visit: http://cdashboarddemo.thamar.net/

+More info about Dutchpool, our mission, our other tools and contributions to the Dpos ecosystem, please visit http://dutchpool.io_

 ## Installing it